infernoangel301ut/NUTS-GameEngine/DOCUMENTATION/FILES/NUTKEYBOARD.md

 #### update(curState : [NutScene](/DOCUMENTATION/FILES/NUTSCENE.md)) -> None

-Updates all the key related information and runs the input events for the current loaded scene in case there are.
+Updates all the key related information and runs the input events for the current loaded scene and its subscenes, in case there are any inputs.

 ###### curState : [NutScene](/DOCUMENTATION/FILES/NUTSCENE.md)